emsig/empymod/docs/manual/installation.rst

     Until v2 empymod did not use Numba but instead optionally NumExpr.
 Use **v1.10.x** if you cannot use Numba or want to use NumExpr.
 However, no new features will land in v1, only bugfixes.

+.. admonition:: Julia wrapper

+    A Julia wrapper for empymod was created by @ruboerner and is available from `github.com/ruboerner/EmpymodWrapper.jl <https://github.com/ruboerner/EmpymodWrapper.jl>`_.